Most notices have a 30-day deadline — act fast

 Our Section 143(1) Notice Process

-Here's how a typical Section 143(1) Notice engagement unfolds for our Hamirpur (Himachal) clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 143(1) Notice engagement unfolds for our Hamirpur (Himachal) clients — designed so no deadline is missed and every legal argument has solid backing:

 1. Intimation analysis — 1 day